 If you grow your own peppers here are just a few of our many recipes that use them up.
+We love peppers raw in salads like this Delicious Italian Chopped Salad, in homemade pastas and soups.

 - Cut your peppers down the side lengthwise.